haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/haskell_model.rst

 The garbage collector is responsible for freeing space in the heap.
 It runs when there is not enough space left or depending on other heuristics.
-GHC provides several knobs to configure the garbage collector strategies to use and to tweak their properties.
+GHC provides several :userGuide:`knobs <runtime_control.html#rts-options-to-control-the-garbage-collector>` to configure the garbage collector strategies to use and to tweak their properties.

 The garbage collector used has an impact on profiling.
-For an extreme example, if the heap size is configured to be large enough than your program never has to perfom garbage collection, you'll find that you spend 0% time doing garbage collection and 100% executing your program ("mutator" time): all the garbage collection occurs at once implicitly when your program exits.
+For an extreme example, if the heap size is configured to be large enough than your program never has to perfom garbage collection, you'll find that you spend 0% time doing garbage collection and 100% executing your program ("mutator" time): all garbage collection occurs at once implicitly when your program exits.
 On the other hand, if you configure the heap to be very small, most of the time can be spent doing garbage collection even if you haven't changed anything in your program.
-It means that **you must be very aware of the RTS options you use when profiling**.
+Thus, **you must be very aware of the RTS options you use when profiling**.

 Similarly, some profiling options have an impact on the size of the heap
 objects: e.g. the heap object that represents `10 :: Int64` uses 24 bytes